Online Betting Sites In New Jersey

 NJ online sports betting features online sports betting in a big way.
 Many a sportsbook in NJ has become involved in online sports wagering, with land-based casinos working with online casinos and providing them with the necessary licenses to operate throughout the state.
 The online casino options have been a great addition to the state's betting repertoire, with the 2018 legalization of online sports betting through the lifting of PASPA leading to robust bet options.

 The casino ties that online sportsbook options in New Jersey have made the state a huge winner, as so many online sports betting providers have wanted to work with those respected brands.
-Additionally, several big name members of other wagering industries have become involved in online sports betting.
-FanDuel, William Hill and DraftKings sportsbook, both massive names in the daily fantasy sports industries, have operated online sports betting properties there.
+Additionally, several big-name members of other wagering industries have become involved in online sports betting.
+FanDuel, William Hill and DraftKings sportsbook, massive names in the daily fantasy sports industries, have operated online sports betting properties there besides other sportsbook operators like Caesars Sportsbook, Betway, or Golden Nugget Sportsbook.
 And they have both followed up their huge fantasy sports offerings with tons of prop bets and other markets to appeal to every kind of bettor.

 Those who are looking to place NJ bets on mobile devices will be thrilled to know that they are able to enjoy mobile sportsbook apps in New Jersey if they so choose.
 The 2018 legalization of sports betting opened up the door to place mobile sports bets, with the same online sportsbook sites licensed through land-based casinos having mobile sports betting capabilities as well.
 This is especially convenient for placing in-play wagers, as bettors can simply fire up an app rather than having to spend extra time logging into a website or going to a physical betting window.